thomasdane/wordFrequencyCounter/Readme.txt

 Parellism

-- I have not done much multithreading or parallel stuff before, beyong a 'hello world' out of curiosity.
+- I have not done much multithreading or parallel stuff before, beyond a 'hello world' out of curiosity.
 I wanted to dive deeper so read http://www.i-programmer.info/programming/c/1420-the-perils-of-the-c-parallel-for-.html
-- I don't think I will have race conditions.

 PRIMES

 I did a lot of research into the Sieve of Eratosthenes vs Sieve of Atkin, before I realised I did not have to GENERATE primes!
 Only determine if an integer IS prime.

 I wrote a very simple (slow) prime calculator.
+The worst part about it is it does not skip numbers that are multiples of numbers already tested.
+For example, once we know that the integer is not divisible by 5 we do not need to check 10, 15, 20 and so on.
 There are lots of ways to find primes fast, as discussed here: http://stackoverflow.com/questions/15743192/check-if-number-is-prime-number

+- My algorithm to find primes is O(n**2) which is really bad.
+It has a for loop inside a for loop.

 Another way might be to hardcode the list of primes and then check against them: https://www.dotnetperls.com/prime